Quick Answer

 Setup time: Under 30 minutes for all 10 Zaps if you follow this guide step by step.
 Most individual Zaps take 2-3 minutes.

-No. Zapier is entirely no-code.
-You pick your apps from dropdown menus, map fields by clicking, and test with a button.
-If you can use a smartphone, you can use Zapier.
+No. If you can use a smartphone, you can use Zapier.

-The free plan (100 tasks/month, two-step Zaps only) costs nothing.
-For multi-step Zaps like most of the ones in this guide, the Professional plan starts at roughly £20/month when billed annually.
+The free plan (100 tasks/month, multi-step Zaps included) costs nothing and is enough to test a couple of automations.
+For higher task volumes, the Starter plan starts at $19.99/month (around £16) when billed annually.
 That covers 750 tasks per month, more than enough for a typical sole trader.

 Zapier has a 99.9% uptime track record.
 If a Zap fails (because an app is temporarily unavailable, for example), Zapier automatically retries the task.
 Paid plans include autoreplay, which re-runs failed tasks once the issue is resolved.
 You get email alerts for any failures.